Brookside, Alabama: Police

 On January 25, 2022, Brookside Police Chief Mike Jones resigned "in the wake of revelations" over the reported policing policy.
 Elected representatives and officials on both sides of the Alabama Legislature committed to challenging "aggressive policing and churning of often-minor traffic stops" by Brookside Police Department, including Republican Lt.
 Gov. Will Ainsworth and Democratic Party chair Chris England.
 A Newsweek article reiterated the accusations and reported that Brookside mayor Mike Bryan called the town's policing "a positive story," saying of the reports that "Everybody's got a story" and "99% of them are lying."
 Mark Levie Pettway, sheriff for the overarching Jefferson County, stated that "I wouldn’t be surprised if they (FBI) opened up an investigation.
 You can’t do what’s going on over there."

 One person claimed that an officer wore "a Norse sign sometimes appropriated by white supremacists – on a ring and one of his gun clips."
 AL.com later reported that at least seven officers had left the department, and that the remainder had adopted new uniforms and vehicles to present a less-paramilitary appearance.

 The Jefferson County district attorney and criminal courts have thrown out cases originating in Brookside, including traffic offenses and drug felonies, citing Brookside police officers' lack of credibility as witnesses.

 The "reports of abuses" by the Brookside Police department caught the attention of the Alabama Senate, which unanimously passed a bill limiting the amount of money cities can keep from fines.

+On February 9, 2026, Brookside agreed to pay $1.5 million to settle a civil rights lawsuit brought by The Institute for Justice on behalf of motorists caught in the town's speed trap.
+The settlement will require Brookside to stop many of the financial incentives tied to traffic enforcement and the Brookside Police Department will stay off the nearby interstate for the next 10 years except for emergency response.